 In retrospect, I have humbly made a 180° shift in my views about marine parks and how humans interact with captive marine mammals.

-If you haven't already seen these eye-opening documentaries, consider watching Blackfish and The Cove (they uncover truths and help to raise awareness about a reality that exists).
+If you haven't already seen these eye-opening documentaries, consider watching Blackfish and The Cove (they uncover truths and help to raise awareness).

 Arguably one of the most impactful and successful documentary films, Blackfish fundamentally contributed to the elimination of SeaWorld's breeding program in less than three years and continues to make an impact on how we view whale and dolphin captivity.

 The Cove won an Oscar (Academy Award) in 2010 for Best Documentary.

 Consider making a difference in marine mammal conservation.
 Learn more here.
 All proceeds go to the International Marine Mammal Project.

 Thanks for your (tax-free) donation, it really makes a difference. ☀️